MicrosoftEdge/WebView2Feedback/specs/NotifyDropTargetAction.md

 For API reviewers, We want a unified API surface between COM and WinRT that works in both UWP and Win32.

+We could:
-We could have one API focusing on Win32 types and require the end dev to convert from UWP types to Win32 (which we've done).
+1. Have one API focusing on Win32 types and require the end dev to convert from UWP types to Win32 (which we've done).
-Or we could have one API focusing on UWP types and require the end dev to convert Win32 to UWP.
+2. Have one API focusing on UWP types and require the end dev to convert Win32 to UWP.
-Or we could have two sets of methods one for Win32 and one for UWP types.
+3. Have two sets of methods one for Win32 and one for UWP types.
 Or we could do (1) or (2) and provide a conversion function.
-Because the conversion is simple and we have a large Win32 user base we chose (1).
+Because the conversion is simple and we have a large Win32 user base we chose (1) and provided a conversion function.

 # Description